smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ## Scope of Deployment

-SCONE protocol is intended for deployment within operator-controlled networks, such as 3GPP mobile systems, fixed broadband access networks, or enterprise-managed domains.
-In these environments, network functions (e.g., UPF, P-GW, or equivalent user-plane entities) are capable of originating throughput advisory in response to locally observed policy and network conditions.
+The SCONE protocol is intended for deployment within operator-controlled networks, such as 3GPP mobile systems, fixed broadband access networks, or enterprise-managed domains.
+In these environments, network functions (e.g., UPF, P-GW, or equivalent user-plane entities) are capable of originating throughput advisory messages in response to locally observed policy and network conditions.

 SCONE is not designed for open, unmanaged Internet environments where no single administrative entity has end-to-end control.

 ## Implementing SCONE in Mobile Networks

-In 5G, the User Plane Function (UPF), and in 4G, the Packet Data Network Gateway (P-GW), are on-path network elements with access to subscriber policy and data-plane, aka User Plane, connectivity between the UE and the Internet.
-These elements are capable to generate SCONE throughput advice per application flow, enabling endpoints to adjust sending rates proactively in response to network conditions.
+In 5G, the UPF, and in 4G, the P-GW, are on-path network elements with access to subscriber policy and user-plane connectivity between the UE and the Internet.
+These elements are capable of generating SCONE throughput advice per application flow, enabling endpoints to adjust sending rates proactively in response to network conditions.
 SCONE signaling occurs over the existing data path in accordance with 3GPP standards.

 The following diagrams illustrate how throughput advice is conveyed within the 5G and 4G packet core, highlighting the role of user-plane network elements in signaling throughgput advice to applications.